Read my blog post here on birth support might look like. Or watch the video where I talk about birth doulas to a pregnant couple.

 - at least one postnatal visit

-- phone and email support through your pregnancy and the first six weeks postnatally.
+- Whatsapp, phone or email support through your pregnancy and the first four weeks postnatally.